jonit-dev/startup-ideas-factory/docs/machine-learning/1-introduction-to-machine-learning.md

 ### 1. Features

-Features are measurable attributes.
-In an email spam filter, features could be the frequency of specific words or the number of links in an email.
+Features are **measurable** attributes (it can't be vague!
+Must be OBJECTIVE).
+In an email spam filter, features could be the **frequency of specific words or the number of links in an email**.

 ### 2. Model